BibliothecaDAO/bibliotheca-minutes/2023/16/Minutes.md

 Mechanic is if you hold 100 Lords on Monday @ 1pm UTC a snapshot will be done to raffle away the Lords Duck.

 Action Items and notes:
-- Redbeard can assist in extracting this information.
-Getting this information is easy and will take a small amount of time from Apybara.
+- Redbeard can assist in extracting snapshot information.
+Getting this information is easy and will take a small amount of time utilising Apybara.
 - Onchain raffle mechanics discussed but shelved as would be too complex for the current project.
-- Lords holders are up significantly on Starknet since the annoucement which meas this has being affective.
+- Lords holders are up significantly on Starknet since the announcement meaning this has being affective.
 - Later Today we will reveal the ducks and the winner can choose which they want.
 - Second duck will be a creative competition to win that duck.
 - Third duck will be a challenge used within the games we are producing, more than likely Loot Survivor.